 Blea explains that the sesamoids are surrounded by an intricate system of ligaments.
 The suspensory ligament begins at the top back of the cannon bone, runs down the cannon bone, and splits into two branches—one attaching to each sesamoid.
 Other ligaments connect the sesamoids to each other, and the distal sesamoidean ligaments extend down to the pastern bones.
 “If you look at it from a physiological standpoint, it’s a highly mechanical area,” says Blea.
 “It’s an area that is susceptible to increased tension, increased force, and increased pressure.”

 While the sesamoids’ anatomy might make them seem like an accident waiting to happen, Emma Adam, BVetMed, Dipl.
-ACVIM, ACVS, a PhD candidate at the University of Kentucky's Gluck Equine Research Center and former assistant to champion racehorse trainer Sir Michael Stoute, points out the remarkable way the bones facilitate a horse’s movement.
+ACVIM, ACVS, PhD, who completed her PhD research at the University of Kentucky's Gluck Equine Research Center and a former assistant to champion racehorse trainer Sir Michael Stoute, points out the remarkable way the bones facilitate a horse’s movement.

 “Our patella is a sesamoid bone,” she says.
 “It is gliding over this amazing structure called our knee.
 In horses, the sesamoids provide a groove for these immensely strong flexor tendons, and they also provide mechanical support for this incredible unidirectional joint that sits in front of them.
 And they do both at the same time.”

 Sesamoid bones are small—about the size of a walnut—and somewhat pyramidal in shape.
 That alone makes it difficult for surgeons or the body itself to repair a fracture.
 But Adam notes other challenges.

 “Sesamoid bones have a really hard time,” she says, “because they don’t have the blood supply that many other bones do, they don’t have any musculature around them that can lend blood supply, and they don’t have a periosteum (the soft, protective tissue covering bone).”